E-macularius/laughing-garbanzo/README.md

     - Document business/functional requirements - how do our customers want to use this app?
     - Include a Revision history, either for the inventory counts or Products list or both.
     - We'll likely need some ability to export data into reports, probably text and excel, which can be handled in its own controller.
+    - A module to handle currency conversions, and decide on a canonical currency internal to the system.